dutch-translators/phpBB3-SEO-Sitemap/README.md

 # phpBB3-SEO-Sitemap
-Dutch translation of the phpBB3 SEO Sitemap extension by Shredder
+French translation of the phpBB3 SEO Sitemap extension by Matevoun